gdtk-uq/gdtk/website/eilmer/content/getting-started.md

 D programming language for speed and the benefits of compile-time checking.
 The pre- and post-processing modes make use of the Lua scripting language so that we get flexibility and convenient customization.
-There is also a little Tcl/Tk used in the automated testing scripts.
+There is also some Ruby a little Tcl/Tk used in the automated testing scripts.

 To run simulations, you need an executable version of the Eilmer program.
 <!--- RJG, 2018-05-23: Commented out while tarball unavailable in lead-up